 No. All of the fiberglass pools we offer use hand laid stitch mat in the construction process while other manufacturers use less expensive chopped fiberglass, which does not have the same strength qualities as matted fiberglass.

-Viking Pools is also the only fiberglass pool manufacturer that uses closed beam construction in their coping.
+LATHAM Pools is also the only fiberglass pool manufacturer that uses closed beam construction in their coping.
 The best way to explain why this is important is to get a plastic party cup and cut off the reinforcing rib around the top edge of the cup and you can instantly tell the difference in the strength of the cup.
 We can tell you from experience that this has the same effect on a fiberglass pool.
 On most pools there is a reinforcement ledge approximately 3' from the top of the pool, which not only gives children a place to stand throughout the pool it also reinforces the walls of the pool much more than a standard straight wall will.
-Exclusively for Viking is the Ceramic Core that reinforces the strength of the pool.
+Exclusively for LATHAM is the Ceramic Core that reinforces the strength of the pool.

 Why buy a fiberglass pool versus